daostack/vanille/README.md

 This environment variable is used when migrating contracts from arc-js (see above) and when building the app bundle.
 The webpack config file obtains the value at build time and pokes it into the app bundle where it is used at runtime.

 When deploying to production, we avoid grabbing the wrong chain from the dev environment by hard-coding the desired chain into the NPM command that builds the production version of the app bundle.
+But when migrating, you must set the network environment variable.

-## Run against a ganache database
+## Run against a Ganache Database

 It can be very handy to run against a ganache database that persists the state of the chain across instances of ganache.
 The file package-scripts.js contains a number of scripts to help you manage this process.
 Most simply, follow ths steps above for building and running the application, except when you bring up ganache, use this script: